Azure/azure-sdk-for-java/README.md

 Release changelog is available [here](changelog/).

-## Contribution
+## Contribution and Feedback

 This is an open source project and we welcome contributions.

+If you would like to become an active contributor to this project please follow the instructions provided in [Azure Projects Contribution Guidelines](http://azure.github.io/guidelines/).

+We have [travis build CI](https://travis-ci.org/Azure/azure-cosmosdb-java) which should pass for any PR.

+If you encounter any bugs with the SDK please file an [issue](https://github.com/Azure/azure-cosmosdb-java/issues) in the Issues section of the project.

 ## License
 MIT License